AlistairB/alistairb.github.io/_posts/2021-02-11-reflections-on-haskell-for-startup.md

 ### Not Actively Maintained Libraries

-A big challenge of working with Haskell was the lack of well maintained libraries.
+A big challenge of working with Haskell was the lack of well-maintained libraries.
 Ironically, of the 75 (!) packages I depend upon 19 are flagged by Deadpendency as unhealthy.
 This means I often don't have the luxury of asking library maintainers to fix bugs.
 Even if I PR a fix, sometimes that PR will be ignored for months.

 This I think is the reality of using a niche language like Haskell.
 To be clear, I do not think library developers owe me anything, but it is nonetheless a downside when compared to more popular languages.